nugg1ess/BoxPvP-001/README.md

 # BoxPvP Template

-[ INFORMATION ]

-This is a BoxPvP server template I feel like making so I don't need to keep coming back and making new code every time.
+This is a BoxPvP server template that I may or may not come back and update every so often, with new things I believe fit inside of the category of 'BoxPvP'.
-You can take any code or all, everything is free for the taking, enjoy making a server for yourself.

-I will provide zero help towards you or understand how anything works, you will find comments throughout some skripts that can guide you how some things work, but that's it, I will not help you with any issues you have with my code.

-Everything I make is tested and works on my conditions, if do not ask how to replicate, this is all on you.
-YOU.
-I give full permission to reupload, sell, any code in this repository.
+Inside of this repository will be notations/comments throughout a few skripts that will help you understand how it may work and/or help you configurate it yourself.
+Any attempts at contacting me with the intent of "How does this work?" or "Can you help me with ___" will be met with silence.

+You are free to use anything uploaded to this repository, this entails, selling, re-uploading, any code in here.
-All files are made by me without the use of AI.
+All code is made by me (Nugg1ess), without the use of AI assistance.
-(I cant believe I have to say this)

 ## Tested Platform